Rohit-K814307/cycle_consistent_conditional_protein_generative_adversarial_network/README.md

 - conda is required, see [this link](https://www.anaconda.com) for more information of installation for your system

-Please run the following commands
+Please run the following commands:

-`conda install -c salilab dssp`
+- `conda install -c salilab dssp`

-please also install [the esm huggingface repo](https://huggingface.co/facebook/esmfold_v1/tree/main) and put in the directory `gan_protein_structural_requirements/utils/esmfold_v1/`

 once installed, please run `pip install -r requirements.txt`